-Great News: The updated edition is heading to production!
-Guilford Press is publishing the Emotion Regulation Skills System for the Cognitively Challenged Client: A DBT-Informed Approach will be available in June/July 2015.
+Almost Here: Guilford Press is publishing The Emotion Regulation Skills System for Cognitively Challenged Clients: A DBT™-Informed Approach.
+It will be available in the late Fall 2015.
 There is new information, curriculum materials, and handouts.
 I will keep us all informed!

 Below is a video of people using the Skills System!